Dr Olga Kozlowska

 Role

-Olga is a health and care researcher with a background in psychology.
-She joined Oxford Brookes University in 2018 taking up a research position.
-She has been developing a programme of research into long term conditions, diabetes in particular, and mental health and undertaking research in the NHS settings.
-In her teaching role, Olga contributes to the Professional Doctorate in Nursing Programme and supervises PhD and Professional Doctorate students.
-She also supervises undergraduate and postgraduate Adult and Mental Health Nursing dissertation students.
-She is a member of the Hong Kong Intensive School Team and teaches on BSc Health Care Studies (BSc Dissertation Module - Module Leader; Research Design Module) and MSc / PG Dip Nursing Studies (Advanced Research Design Module).
+I am a health and care researcher with a background in psychology.
+I joined Oxford Brookes University in 2018 taking up a research position and I have been developing a programme of research into long term conditions, diabetes in particular, and mental health and undertaking research in the NHS settings.
+In my teaching role, I contribute to the Professional Doctorate in Nursing Programme and supervise PhD and Professional Doctorate students.
+I also supervise undergraduate and postgraduate Adult and Mental Health Nursing dissertation students.
+I am a member of the Hong Kong Intensive School Team and teach on BSc Health Care Studies (BSc Dissertation Module - Module Leader).

-NHS Sponsorship Deputy Lead for the Faculty of Health and Life Sciences.
+NHS Sponsorship Lead for the Faculty of Health and Life Sciences.

 Postgraduate Research Tutor for the OSNM and the health section of the Deptartment of Psychology, Health and Professional Development.